 Lu jung is a Japanese medicine made from deer antler velvet that is used to rejuvenate the body and provide individuals with added energy.
 In the late 1960s, rulondin, a Japanese version of the pantocrin extract, was prepared by the Taiho Pharmaceutical Company (TPC) and […]

-Research and anecdotal reports also suggest promising health benefits from supplementation with deer velvet for animals with inflammation related health problems.
-Future prospects for velvet use for pet health look extremely bright as pet owners increasingly seek natural alternatives to drug treatments for health problems […]
+Research and anecdotal reports also suggest promising health benefits from supplementation with deer velvet for animals, including cats, dogs and horses, with inflammation related health problems.
+Future prospects for velvet use for pet health look extremely bright as pet owners increasingly seek natural alternatives to […]

 In Asian countries, deer velvet is distributed in traditional, local medicine shops.
 Asian consumers obtain loose, dried velvet slices along with complementary herbs put together by their medical practitioner.
 The combination of herbs and their quantities are geared towards a client’s individual diagnosis.
 Asian consumers prefer this method of purchasing deer antler velvet as they want to have the verbal reassurance of quality from the seller.